What can the Reading In the Disciplines Program offer faculty and students?

 What are the Reading In the Disciplines course requirements?

-- attend all group sessions (with a maximum of three excused absences)
+- attend group sessions

 - actively participate in the meetings

 - bring a written response to the class readings to each session and